 People Reached by Water, Sanitation and Hygiene Programs

 People Reached by Food Security and Livelihoods Programs

-Eight years after the start of the Syrian conflict, more than 1.3 million Syrians have sought refuge in Jordan, straining the Jordanian economy and its infrastructure.
-There are 671,047 registered refugees and about 83% of them live outside of refugee camps.
+Nine years after the start of the Syrian conflict, the influx of refugees into Jordan have strained the Jordanian economy and its infrastructure.
+There are 654,700 registered refugees and about 83% of them live outside of refugee camps.
 The challenge is therefore to give refugees access to basic livelihoods and to offer support to host communities for their immediate needs.
-As the Syrian crisis continues and the influx of refugees has stabilized, national policies aim to put long-term solutions in place.
-In response to this crisis, the Jordanian Government has adopted a resilience-based approach in its response plan.

 By strengthening the institutional capacity of local and national partners, we aim to help increase the resilience of vulnerable Syrian and Jordanian refugees.
-Action Against Hunger is recognized as the major player in the water, sanitation, and hygiene sector, and we are also contributing our expertise to mental health and child care practices.
-In addition, we have established "Cash for Work" and waste management programs to improve livelihoods.
+Action Against Hunger is recognized as the major player in the water, sanitation, and hygiene sector.